Direct3D: Direct3D 6.0

 DirectX 6.0 (released in August, 1998) introduced numerous features to cover contemporary hardware (such as multitexture and stencil buffers) as well as optimized geometry pipelines for x87, SSE and 3DNow! and optional texture management to simplify programming.
 Direct3D 6.0 also included support for features that had been licensed by Microsoft from specific hardware vendors for inclusion in the API, in exchange for the time-to-market advantage to the licensing vendor.
 S3 texture compression support was one such feature, renamed as DXTC for purposes of inclusion in the API.
 Another was TriTech's proprietary bump mapping technique.
 Microsoft included these features in DirectX, then added them to the requirements needed for drivers to get a Windows logo to encourage broad adoption of the features in other vendors' hardware.

 A minor update to DirectX 6.0 came in the February, 1999 DirectX 6.1 update.
 Besides adding DirectMusic support for the first time, this release improved support for Intel Pentium III 3D extensions.

 A confidential memo sent in 1997 shows Microsoft planning to announce full support for Talisman in DirectX 6.0, but the API ended up being cancelled (See the Microsoft Talisman page for details).

 Direct3D 7.0

 DirectX 7.0 (released in September, 1999) introduced the .dds texture format and support for transform and lighting hardware acceleration (first available on PC hardware with Nvidia's GeForce 256), as well as the ability to allocate vertex buffers in hardware memory.
 Hardware vertex buffers represent the first substantive improvement over OpenGL in DirectX history.
 Direct3D 7.0 also augmented DirectX support for multitexturing hardware, and represents the pinnacle of fixed-function multitexture pipeline features: although powerful, it was so complicated to program that a new programming model was needed to expose the shading capabilities of graphics hardware.
+Direct3D 7.0 also introduced DXVA features.